dmcgann-msetech/lab-imager/README.md

 All rights reserved.

-This repository is publicly visible for development transparency and project demonstration purposes.
-No license is granted for copying, modification, redistribution, commercial use, or derivative works without prior written permission from MSE McGann Systems Engineering.
+This repository is publicly visible for development transparency, project demonstration, portfolio presentation, testing, and engineering documentation purposes.

+The Software is proprietary and is not open source.

+No permission is granted to copy, modify, redistribute, sublicense, commercialize, create derivative works from, or otherwise use the Software except as expressly authorized in writing by MSE McGann Systems Engineering.

+See `LICENSE.md` for full licensing terms.